0 %

 Platform Admin Success Metrics

-Because admin tools are internal, operational, and high-risk, success is measured less by engagement and more by efficiency, accuracy, and confidence.
+Because platform admin tools are internal, operational, and high-risk, success is measured less by engagement and more by efficiency, accuracy, and confidence in decision-making.

 Operational Efficiency

-• Time to locate a tenant: Baseline to Target: 45s - 15s.
-Validates global search, tenant list scannability
+• Time to locate a tenant: Reduced from 45s to 15s, validating improvements to global search and tenant list scannability.

-• Time to resolve a tenant issue: Measures effectiveness of dashboard alerts, tenant drill-in, and feature flag visibility
+• Time to resolve a tenant issue: Reflects the effectiveness of dashboard alerts, tenant drill-in, and feature visibility.

-• Bulk action usage rate: Indicates whether feature override and bulk management tooling is reducing manual work
+• Bulk action usage rate: Indicates whether bulk overrides and management tools are reducing repetitive manual work.

 Error & Risk Reduction

-• Incidents caused by misconfiguration: Tracks whether locked features, clear override states, and audit logs reduce mistakes
+• Misconfiguration-related Incidents: Tracks whether locked features, explicit override states, and clearer audit trails reduce mistakes.

-• Rollback time for feature overrides: Measures speed of recovery when issues occur
+• Rollback time for feature overrides: Measures how quickly admins can recover when issues occur.

 Tenant Admin Tool